 Istanbul is filled with many beautiful mosques that are worth seeing, but Süleymaniye Mosque is one that ought to be at the top of your list of things to add to your Istanbul itinerary.
 Not only will it amaze you with its sheer size – the central dome standing at a whopping 47 meters high – but its interior is breathtakingly beautiful, boasting an incredible use of light and other design features.

 Built by the legendary Turkish architect, Mimar Sinan, in 1549 over a period of eight years, this mosque was a tribute to Sultan Süleyman the Magnificent.
 Having withstood hundreds of years of use as a mosque as well as other trials tribulations – including a fire in 1660 and being utilized as a weapons deposit during World War I – the Süleymaniye Mosque truly has stood the test of time and has a lot to show for its history.
-When visiting, you can check out many different attractions, including, among other things, numerous tombs, the library, and its own little bazaar.
+When visiting, you can check out many different attractions, includinga beautiful courtyard, numerous tombs, a library, and its own little bazaar.

 Whirling Dervishes at Hodjapasha Hamam